rickaa/rand/rand/content/posts/black_jupyter.md

 ## Pandas method chaining

 I believe one of those bad habits that Jupyter creates is writing code that doesn't look very clean when used outside the notebook.
 One case can be when using [method-chaining](https://tomaugspurger.github.io/method-chaining) in Pandas, which is the currently promoted style when cleaning data.
-Lets look at an example.
+Let's look at an example.

 ```python